Helping empower people from refugee backgrounds to achieve their goals and contribute to their new home in Aotearoa, New Zealand.

 We are proud to assist with the successful resettlement of around 750 refugees into New Zealand communities each year.

-We work with refugees to overcome the challenges of adapting to life in a new country by helping them set personal goals and use their strengths and skills to acheive those goals.
+We work with refugees to overcome the challenges of adapting to life in a new country by helping them set personal goals and use their strengths and skills to achieve those goals.

 Refugees are ordinary people facing extraordinary conditions.
 They have experienced war, persecution, discrimination, racism and oppression, and been forced to flee from their homeland for nothing more than their ethnicity, religion or beliefs.
 Many arrive in New Zealand with few to no possessions or belongings.
 They bring with them great strength, resilience and many skills to contribute to their new communities.